OpenNebula/website/content/solutions/deployment_blueprints/ai-ready_opennebula/configuration_and_deployment.md

 ### Hypervisor Preparation

-For PCI passthrough to work correctly with NVIDIA GPUs, it is recommended to start with a clean state on the hypervisor nodes regarding NVIDIA drivers.
+For a correct performance of the PCI passthrough with NVIDIA GPUs, start with a clean state on the hypervisor nodes regarding NVIDIA drivers.

 It's a good practice to avoid pre-installing NVIDIA drivers on the hypervisor nodes before running the `one-deploy` playbook.
 An active proprietary NVIDIA driver will claim the GPU and prevent other drivers, like `vfio-pci`, from binding to the device.
 This will block the PCI passthrough configuration from succeeding.